pdreker/fritz_exporter/README.md

 * the metrics prefix has changed from `fritzbox_` to `fritz_`
 * all labels have been converted to lower-case (e.g. `Serial` -> `serial`) to be in line with the common usage of labels
-* some matrics have been renamed to better reflect their content
+* some metrics have been renamed to better reflect their content

 ## Metrics